ozten/TLD.js/README.md

-# TLD.js
+# TLD.internet
-**Update:** Closing signing for now, since we need to work through the two blocker issues, before this could move forward as a kickstarter or by other means of funding.

 **Note:** This kick-starter hasn't been submitted yet.
 Please read and help solve open bugs.

-``.io`` is an awesome general TLD for technical projects.
-What if we had **.js for fantastic JavaScript** and NodeJS projects?
-If you invest your time into sharing JavaScript, you should be able to easily share your work on an affordable .js domain.
+.internet fights against internet fragmention.

 # Kickstarter
-The kickstart project is to raise the funds to apply for buying the .js top level domain.
+The kickstart project is to raise the funds to apply for buying the .internet top level domain.
 An application is $180,000, plus $5000 as a deposit, plus an unknown amount for application disputes and administrative fees.

 We don't have $200,000 lying around, and need your help!